10 Best Things To Do in Playa del Ingles, Gran Canaria

 If you haven't tried surfing yet and you want to try it for the first time, Gran Canaria is a great destination to do so, as you can take a learning class and see if you like it and if you'd want to continue.

-• All surf equipment, including surfboard, leash, rash vest, and long or short wetsuit; Surf instruction, beach picnic, insurance
+• Includes all surf equipment: surfboard, leash, rash vest, and long or short wetsuit; Surf instruction, fruit and water

 3. Yumbo Centrum